 Working with nRF9160 DK¶

 The nRF Connect SDK provides support for developing on the nRF9160 System in Package (SiP) using the nRF9160 DK (PCA10090), and offers samples dedicated to this device.

 The nRF9160 SiP integrates an application MCU, a full LTE modem, RF front end, and power management.
 With built-in GPS support, it is dedicated to asset tracking applications.

 The figure illustrates the conceptual layout when targeting an nRF9160 Cortex-M33 application MCU with TrustZone.

 The M33 TrustZone divides the application MCU into secure and non-secure domains.
 When the MCU boots, it always starts executing from the secure area.
-The secure bootloader chain starts the Secure Partition Manager, which configures a part of memory and peripherals to be non-secure and then jumps to the main application located in the non-secure area.
+The secure bootloader chain starts the Secure Partition Manager or TF-M, which configures a part of memory and peripherals to be non-secure and then jumps to the main application located in the non-secure area.

 In Zephyr, nRF9160 DK is divided into two different build targets: